8483/notes/topics/mysql.md

 If the database already exists and we want to restore it, we can use:
 `mysql [database] < backup.sql`

+# Naming Convention

+- **Singular form**.
+Both tables and columns.
+- Always lowercase.
+- Use underscores for spaces.
+- Avoid using only `id`.
+Use `user_id`.
+- No CamelCase, abreviations or prefixes.

 # MySQL Workbench

 ## Creating a Database